 Lean TPS Publications

-Lean TPS Publications brings together my writing on Toyota Production System leadership, 5S Thinking, Kaizen, Jishuken, Standardized Work, and the discipline of continuous improvement.
-Each article is drawn from real Gemba experience across Toyota training, Jishuken activity, and Lean TPS leadership work in North America.
+Lean TPS Publications brings together my writing on Toyota Production System leadership, 5S Thinking, Kaizen, Jishuken, Standardized Work, and disciplined continuous improvement.
+Each article is grounded in real Gemba experience from Toyota training, Jishuken activity, and Lean TPS leadership work in North America.
 The purpose of this collection is to provide clear, structured knowledge that helps organizations build capability, prevent failure, and strengthen daily operations through Lean TPS principles.

 Articles